wolmibo/wallpablur/README.md

 * resizing windows and moving floating windows are not provided as events through the i3ipc, for these cases `GET_TREE` must be called in frequent intervals

-## Currently Supported Features
+## Features

 * multi-monitor support including monitor hot-plugging and individual configuration
 * fractional output scaling
 * *wallpaper* and *background* can be independent images
 * filter for *wallpaper* and *background*: blur, box-blur, color inversion
 * (optional) alpha fade-in and fade-out on startup and `SIGTERM`, respectively

-## Features Being Worked On

-* border effects like shadows, glow, etc.
+* border effects like shadows, glow, etc. depending on window properties
-* conditional filter/effects (e.g. use glow only for the focused window)

-## Future Ideas / Personal Wishlist

-* custom shader (for filter and effects), including animated shader
-* rounded corners
-* dynamic layer surfaces
-* more responsive layout changes

-## Non-Goals
+## Non-Features

-* animated background images / gifs / videos
+* animated background images
-* forked Sway version

 # Getting Started